-Prior to co-founding Owl Rock, Craig was Co-Head of Leveraged Finance in the Americas at Goldman, Sachs & Co., where he served on the Firmwide Capital Committee, Investment Banking Division (IBD) Operating Committee, IBD Client and Business Standards Committee and the IBD Risk Committee.
+Prior to co-founding Owl Rock, Craig was Co-Head of Leveraged Finance in the Americas at Goldman, Sachs & Co., where he served on a number of committees including the Firmwide Capital Committee.
 He joined Goldman, Sachs & Co. as a Managing Director and Head of High Yield Capital Markets in 2006 and was named partner in 2008.
 Prior to joining Goldman Sachs, Craig was the Global Head of High Yield Capital Markets at Credit Suisse First Boston, and before that he worked at Donaldson, Lufkin & Jenrette.

-Craig serves as Treasurer and member of the Board of Trustees of Greenwich Academy, and Co-Chair of the Honorary Board of Kids in Crisis, a nonprofit organization that serves children in Connecticut, and on the Advisory Board for the McIntire School of Commerce, University of Virginia.
+Craig serves as Treasurer and member of the Board of Trustees of Greenwich Academy, and Co-Chair of the Honorary Board of Kids in Crisis, a nonprofit organization that serves children in Connecticut.
+Craig also serves on the Advisory Board for the McIntire School of Commerce, University of Virginia, and is a member of the Board of Trustees of the Virginia Athletics Foundation.
 Craig earned a BS from the University of Virginia and an MBA from Harvard Business School.

 Neena Reddy is the General Counsel and Secretary of Blue Owl.
 Neena also serves as the General Counsel of Owl Rock Capital Group and General Counsel and Chief Legal Officer of the Owl Rock Advisers.
 Neena also serves as Vice President and Secretary of each of the Owl Rock BDCs.
 Prior to joining Owl Rock from June 2010 to April 2019, Neena was associate general counsel at Goldman, Sachs & Co LLC, dedicated to Goldman Sachs Asset Management L.P., where she was responsible for GSAM managed direct alternative products, including private credit.
 Prior to GSAM, she practiced as a corporate attorney at Boies Schiller & Flexner LLP and at Debevoise & Plimpton LLP.
 Prior to becoming an attorney, Neena was a financial analyst in the private wealth division at Goldman, Sachs & Co.
 Neena received a BA in English, magna cum laude, from Georgetown University and a JD from New York University School of Law.